-Hooks are user-defined logic entities (java classes), which may be triggered at defined points in the life of an activity.
+Hooks are user-defined logic entities (java classes), which may be triggered at defined points of the corresponding activity body life cycle (automatic or task).
 Those defined points are:

-- onReady hook is called when the activity becomes available (i.e in activities of type task when it is assigned to a user or a group of them).
-The activity has moved from init to ready state - onExecuting hook is called as soon as the activity has started.
-This hook is launched by the engine as soon as the activity moves to executing state.
-In a Task, this is correlated to the startTask operation performed by a user. - onFinished hook is called as soon as the activity has finished.
-This hook is launched by the engine as soon as the activity moves to finished state.
-In a Task, this is correlated to the finishTask operation performed by a user. - onCanceled hook is called when the activity is canceled.
-This hook is triggered by Nova Bonita when an activity has been canceled.
-In a Task, this is correlated to the cancelTask operation. - onDeadline hook is called when an activity deadline expires.
+- task:onReady hook is called when the task becomes available (activities of type task when it is assigned to a user or a group of them).
+The task state has moved from init to ready state - task:onStart hook is called as soon as the task is executed.
+This hook is launched by the engine once the task moves to executing state.
+This is correlated to the startTask operation performed by a user - task:onFinish hook is called as soon as the task is finished.
+This hook is launched by the engine once the task moves to finished state.
+This is correlated to the finishTask operation performed by a user. - task:onSuspend hook is called when the task is suspended by a user.
+This is correlated to the suspendTask operation. - task:onResume hook is called when the task is resumed from a suspended state.
+This is correlated to the suspendTask operation. - automatic:onEnter hook is called when an automatic activity is executed. - onDeadline hook is called when an activity deadline expires.
 Deadlines are started when an activity becomes ready and throws an exception (called onDeadline hook) when the period of time is reached.